googlefonts/googlesans/docs/VENDOR.md

 ## Source Format

 The Google Sans project uses [Unified Font Object](https://unifiedfontobject.org/) (UFO) version 3 formatted source files to build production fonts.
-Vendors may develop in glyphs version 2 or UFO version 3 formatted source files.
-Scripts are provided to facilitate transformations between glyphs and UFO source file formats.
+Vendors may develop in glyphs format version 2 or UFO format version 3 source files.
+Scripts are provided in this repository to facilitate transformations between glyphs and UFO source file formats.

 ## UFO Source Conventions

-The font sources we receive from vendors are scrubbed with custom scripts and stored as Designspaces and UFOs.
-The primary objective of the upstream UFO sources is to build the production fonts and serve as a base for vendors to split off from to make project changes.
+The font sources that we receive from vendors are cleaned with custom scripts and stored as Designspaces and UFOs.
+The primary objective of the upstream UFO sources is to build the production fonts and serve as a basis for future updates.

 <details>
 <summary><strong>Source Normalization Details (click to open)</strong></summary>